Shinjaryuu/ML_connect_four/README.md

 - You can set the weights
 - You can set the number of input neurons, hidden neurons and output neurons
 - There is one hidden layer
+- The neurons use a sigmoid function as their activation function
+- The activation function must be easily replaceable